ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-wkld.md

 ## Workload capacity
 {: #vrw-orderinginstance-wkld-capacity}

-* For the **Customizable** capacity, you can choose the Cascade Lake server and RAM size according to your needs.
+* For the **Customizable** capacity, you can choose a Cascade Lake CPU model and a RAM size according to your needs.
 * For the **Medium** capacity, you get a Cascade Lake server with 32 cores, 2.3 GHz, and 384 GB RAM.
 * For the **Large** capacity, you get a Cascade Lake server with 48 cores, 2.4 GHz, and 768 GB RAM.